kumaranu/sella_tests/docs/example_docs/intro/why.md

 ## Purpose

 The first question to address is: why?
-Why use a template repository like this?
+Why use a sella_tests repository like this?
 Why make a Python package at all, as opposed to writing custom scripts or Jupyter Notebooks?

 The answer, in short, is _sustainable and reproducible_ software development.
 Here are some of the benefits: